PavanRangani/docs/docs/prd/chat/chat.md

 - Chat can be added to only task instances.
 It can’t be added to Recurring trigger
 - Chat can be added to open or upcoming tasks.
 - Chat can not be added to Done tasks
 - Any user can add chat to the task.
-It's not just limited to the RACI team
+It's not just limited to the RAI team
-- When chat is added on any task, System sends notifications to whole RACI team of the task
+- When chat is added on any task, System sends notifications to whole RAI team of the task
 - Allows to enter plain text in Chat (No rich text)

 ### UX Rules